create-go-app/cli/README.md

 cgapp deploy
 ```

-That's all you need to start! 🎉
+That's all you need to know to start! 🎉

 ### ~ Docker-way to quick start